ankiitgupta7/ta-tools/README.md

 cd ..
 ```

-2. Create a .env file with the corresponding login information for gradescope/piazza.
+2. Either set the environment variables `GS_EMAIL` and `GS_PASSWORD` on your system, or create an .env file in the `ta-tools` directory with the corresponding
+   login information for gradescope/piazza.
 Piazza is only used for pulling the class list during configuration.
    If you download the roster csv from Piazza you don't need to bother with it.
 ```
 GS_EMAIL=...
 GS_PASSWORD=...